7439henry/draft-ietf-avtcore-rtp-vdmc/README.md

-#  RTP Payload for Haptics
+#  RTP Payload for V-DMC

-This repository is used for discussion of a personal draft for RTP Payload for Haptics (draft-hsyang-avtcore-rtp-haptics).
+This repository is used for discussion of a personal draft for RTP Payload for V-DMC (draft-hsyang-avtcore-rtp-vdmc).

 * Current draft in [IETF Datatracker](https://datatracker.ietf.org/doc/draft-hsyang-avtcore-rtp-haptics/).
 * [Current version draft in Github] (https://github.com/7439henry/draft-hsyang-avtcore-rtp-haptics/blob/main/Draft/draft-hsyang-avtcore-rtp-haptics-00.txt)

 ## Copy of abstract
-This memo describes an RTP payload format for the MPEG-I haptic data.
-A haptic media stream is composed of MIHS units including a MIHS unit header and zero or more MIHS packets.
-The RTP payload header format allows for packetization of a MIHS unit in an RTP packet payload as well as fragmentation of a MIHS unit into multiple RTP packets.
+This memo outlines RTP payload formats for the Video-based Dynamic Mesh Coding (V-DMC), which comprises several types of components, such as a basemesh, AC-based displacements, 2D representations of attributes, and an atlas.
+This document focuses on describing the basemesh and displacement, while the RTP payload formats for the atlas and attributes are addressed in other documents.
+The RTP payload header formats enable the packetization of a basemesh or displacement Network Abstraction Layer (NAL) unit in an RTP packet payload as well as fragmentation of a NAL unit into multiple RTP packets.

 ## Building the draft